5th Nov 2024: Bloomberg – Bangladesh Asks Malaysia to Arrest Businessmen in Migrant Trafficking Case

 Despite the issues, the government in June decided to extend the use of the FWCMS for another three years, with improvements to its governance.

-MALAYSIAKINI 5th Nov 2024: Bangladesh wants M’sia to extradite Bestinet founder, associate
+Malaysiakini 5th Nov 2024: Bangladesh wants M’sia to extradite Bestinet founder, associate

 Bangladesh police have called on Malaysia to arrest and extradite Bestinet founder Aminul Islam Abdul Nor and his associate Ruhul Amin, allegedly on charges of money laundering, extortion and trafficking of migrant workers.